 Bob, a fellow personal finance blogger and personal friend, gave CashCrate a try and came away with a bad taste.
 He discovered that there weren’t too many ways to earn a payout except by taking offers.
 You pick the ones that you want to do, you complete the action (listed under description), and then you wait until CashCrate puts the money into your account.

 The offers themselves have a ton of hoops to jump through sometimes.
 He would put in a junk email address.
 Sometimes he would sign up for a service and despite canceling, the cancelation didn’t take.
 So then he had to call in to get the charge reversed… all precious time he didn’t want to be spending on this.

 As you can see, Bob does not recommend them.

-It's not all bad news though – my friend Chris, who runs Survey Chris, had a positive experience with CashCrate with some caveats.
-His review is very detailed and he talks about how many of the offers required you to pay something.
+It’s not all bad news though – my friend Chris, who runs Survey Chris, had a positive experience with CashCrate with some caveats.
+His review was very detailed and he talks about how many of the offers required you to pay something.
 You earned more in rewards than what you paid but you had to cancel before the second bill, or you lost money.
 He shared his experience getting $12 from CashCrate to try Gamefly, which was $5.99 a month.

 I would skip it.